ADVENTURE HIKES AND CANYONEERING© Christopher Earls Brennen

 The trail beyond Guitar Lake climbs through steeper and steeper rock-strewn terrain as it approaches the almost vertical wall of rock on the west side of Mount Whitney.
 It then begins a series of switchbacks that, despite earlier doubt, do indeed climb the necessary 2000 ft to the top of the rock wall.
 There, at an altitude of 13500 ft and 30.5mi from the start, you arrive at the junction with the busy trail that ascends Mount Whitney from Whitney Portal.
 It is a good idea to leave your pack at this junction, known as Trail Crest (36o33.64'N 118o17.58'W), and climb the remaining 1000 ft and 2.5mi to the summit of Mount Whitney with just a waterbottle and a warm jacket.
 Along this last section of trail you will encounter many who are making the pilgrimage from Whitney Portal to the highest point in the contiguous United States.
 Many will have climbed to this altitude too quickly, and so you will see quite a few in considerable discomfort, and some who have decided to try and sleep it off among the rocks beside the trail.
 Most will clearly be laboring compared with you, a clear demonstration of the advantage of several days of acclimatization.

-Whitney from Timberline Lake
+Whitney from Timberline Lake Looking south from the summit

 The trail from Trail Crest to the 14496 ft summit of Mount Whitney proceeds along a ridge, the route having been cut into the cliffs on the western side of the ridge.
 This part of the trail is quite spectacular.
 At intervals there are breaks in the ridge that form windows through to the other, eastern side and provide dramatically framed views of Owens Valley some 10000 ft below.
 The last leg of the climb through a field of rocks seems endless until, suddenly, you surmount the last rise and there is the summit (36o34.72'N 118o17.55'W) and the low stone warming-hut built as a refuge against the violent storms that can occur almost without warning on these mountains.
 And so you arrive at the highest point in the contiguous United States having travelled 33mi from the Symmes Creek trailhead.
 The view east from Mount Whitney is unforgettable.
 The immensity of the cliffs and the magnitude of the height are overwhelming.
 It is almost more than the mind can take in, enormous and brutal.